dmidlo/Get-DataHash/README.md

 `DataHash` computes **message digests**—fixed-length fingerprints of structured data, designed for **tracking changes, caching, and deduplication**.

 🔹 **Message digests are deterministic** → The same input will always produce the same output.
 🔹 **They do not include cryptographic salt** → This is intentional for consistency in state tracking.

-🔹 **They can be used in cryptographic workflows** → If needed, they can be **signed, encrypted, or combined with HMAC** for authentication.
+🛑 **They cannot be used in cryptographic workflows** →  But will be soon.
+I had to make a single compromise to prove out a couple other ideas and implement the LiteDB serializer.
+Shower thoughts over the weekend made me realize that LiteDB and BSON as a serializer introduces a wrapper artifact to get the job done for non-dict like objects; scalars, etc...  this wrapper artifact could potentially represent a vector for reverse engineering if these digests are used for more than semantic and schema testing purposes.
+The gen2 alogrithm has already solved this problem and LiteDB will be written out prior to a C# rewrite and will enable the objective of true integral identity verification of semi-resolved graphs of Powershell DTOs.

 This is not a **password hashing** tool, nor does it provide **message authentication** on its own.
 If you need to verify **authenticity and integrity in security-critical applications**, consider **HMAC (e.g., HMAC-SHA-256)** or **digital signatures**.